rainbowdashlabs/reputation-bot/docs/faq.md

 You may request your data again after some time, if you want to check that your data was deleted.

 We will delete all your received reputation on all servers.
-We will remove your user id on every given reputation by you, but we will not delete these reputations, since they dont belong to you.
+We will remove your user id on every given reputation by you, but we will not delete these reputations, since they don't belong to you.